-A. B. Loudermilk, Cottonwood, Texas, July 27 .- Our meeting closed last Lord's day, with Brethren W. W. Wilks and Clarence Snodgrass doing the preaching, which was enjoyed by all.
+A. B. Loudermilk, Cottonwood, Texas, July 27.-Our meeting closed last Lord's day, with Brethren W. W. Wilks and Clarence Snodgrass doing the preaching, which was enjoyed by all.
 Bro.
-Wilks preaches for us each third Lord's day.
+Wilks preachers for us each third Lord's day.
 We invite all loyal preachers to stop by with us.
 Though few in number, we are holding on.
 Pray for us, brethren.

-Floyd Ross, 419 James St., Lock Haven, Pa., August 19 .-During my stay with the Commodore brethren, Aug.
-1-8, four were baptized into Christ.
+Floyd Ross, 419 James St., Lock Haven, Pa., August 19.- During my stay with the Commodore brethren, Aug.
+1-8, four were Eaptized into Christ.
 Also, two, of my home congregation, Mahaffy, were baptized.
 I came to Flemington, August 10, for a series of meetings, and to date five have been baptized and one restored to the faith.
 Thank God for the power of the gospel of Jesus Christ.

-Chester King, 2111/2 N. Poppy Ave., Morovia, Calif., Aug.
+Chester King, 2111⁄2 N. Poppy Ave., Morovia, Calif., Aug.
 16. -I am now in a mission meeting at Clovis, Calif.
-The prospects for the establishment of a congregation here are good.
+The prospects for the establishment of a congregation bere are good.
 We have no digressive nor innovationists brethren to oppose our efforts.
-As we begin the second week, we are expecting held a mission meeting at Waterford, where we left a few do more spreading the gospel.
-We have decided to send one to worship the Bible way.
+As we begin the second week, we are expecting some for baptism scon.
+Bro.
+Barney Welch and I recently held a mission meeting at Waterford, where we left a few to worship the Bible way.